 After Mr. Habib leaves, Sandy documents the dispensed medication in his chart, including the instructions for use and other information she provided.

 When a pharmacist has not reviewed the medication’s suitability (or it’s unclear if this was done), nurses take steps to ensure the medication’s pharmaceutical and therapeutic suitability for the client, as well as its proper use.
 Examples of dispensing without a pharmacist’s involvement may include:

 It’s 0230 and Simon’s client, Mr. Roy, has just been discharged from the Emergency Department.
 Mr. Roy is a 55 year old with renal colic, admitted at 2300.
 Over the last 3 hours, he’s received IV fluids, morphine 12mg IV and dimenhydrinate 50 mg IV.
 His pain is now 2/10.
-The physician has written a prescription for hydromorphone and an order to dispense hydromorphone 2 mg tablets q4h po prn x 4 doses.
+The physician has written a prescription for an oral analgesic and an order to dispense the same analgesic, with dose, route, frequency and quantity (4 doses).

 Simon takes the medication and information sheet to Mr. Roy.
 After checking the medication label against his ID band, he hands him both.
 Realizing Mr. Roy is still drowsy from the narcotic he received, Simon includes his wife as he reviews the information sheet.
 Simon explains the medication’s purpose, expected side effects, and how often Mr. Roy can take it.
 Simon cautions against taking other analgesics or driving.
 He points out the rare, but serious side effects, discusses when and how to seek medical attention and answers their questions.

 After Mr. Roy leaves, Simon documents the dispensed medication in his chart, including instructions, cautions and written information provided.

 For further information on the Standards of Practice or professional practice matters, contact us: